markets/jekyll-timeago/README.md

 - Level of detail customization
 - Command line utility

 In fact, `jekyll-timeago` started as an extension for the [Liquid](https://github.com/Shopify/liquid) template engine, to be used in Jekyll and Octopress backed sites.
-But actually, you can use it easily in any Ruby project.
+But actually, you can use it easily on any Ruby project and even as a tool from the [terminal](#cli)!

 Read more about the `Jekyll` integration [in this section](#jekyll-integration).